 When Cassidy presented Kennedy with a 2014 meta-analysis titled “Vaccines are not associated with autism: An evidence-based meta-analysis of case-control and cohort studies,” Kennedy referred to a contested study, stating, “There are other studies out there.
 I just want to follow the science.”

-The Johns Hopkins Bloomberg School of Public Health has highlighted evidence from 16 well-conducted, large population-based studies indicating vaccines do not cause autism.
+The Johns Hopkins Bloomberg School of Public Health has highlighted evidence from 16 well-conducted, large population-based studies indicating that vaccines do not cause autism.
 The thimerosal theory was extensively studied, and researchers found no relationship between the preservative and autism rates.

 Anonymous public health officials have reported that HHS directed the Centers for Disease Control and Prevention (CDC) to provide vaccine safety data to the National Institutes of Health (NIH) for analysis.
 This data includes findings from four vaccine-autism studies published in the 2000s.